aternosorg/php-rados-ffi/README.md

 ### Async operations and completions

 Many IO operations can be performed asynchronously.
-Asynchronous operations return an [`ResultCompletion`](src/Completion/ResultCompletion.php) object, which can be used to track the status of the operation and to wait for its completion.
+Asynchronous operations return a [`ResultCompletion`](src/Completion/ResultCompletion.php) object, which can be used to track the status of the operation and to wait for its completion.

 ```php